Great Leaders | Great Bosses Workshop Series

 In this workshop, to understand our innate decision-making process, we’ll explore biases and stereotypes from a physiological perspective.
 We’ll lean into practices of self-awareness to become more open to perspectives different than our own.
 We’ll learn how to recognize when we’re being led by our biases rather than with purpose.
 We’ll learn what to say and do when we’ve said or done the wrong thing.
 And we’ll present the three most important skills every person needs to know to become a confident personal practitioner of Diversity.

 Managers who possess practical skills to navigate tricky situations with confidence will provide a workplace where everyone can give their best to increase the success of the company.

-SOLD OUT – April 28, 2020: The Right Incentives for True Employee Motivation
+SOLD OUT – April 28, 2020: The Right Incentives for True Employee Motivation (Virtual)

 Managers through the ages have labored to uncover the perfect combination of incentives to motivate performance and reward individual effort.
 Though the goal is to ensure individual and corporate success, the resulting policies and practices are usually neither satisfying nor effective for anyone.

 In this workshop, we’ll explore the historical influences on incentives and why, in a modern workplace, those traditional systems are ineffective.
 We’ll examine available tools—over and above wages and benefits—useful in inspiring and motivating teams.
 And we’ll investigate our own values and preferences to understand what inspires us.